oyinetare/go-docker-microservice/README.md

 cd go-docker-microservice
 ```

-2. Build and start all services:
+2. Build and run with Docker Compose to start all services:

 ```bash
 docker-compose up --build
 ```

+_you might need to run_ `docker-compose up` _again to start the user-service.
+This happens because of race condition issues._

 3. The API will be available at `http://localhost:8123`